dyerjos/GA_Project-2/project_worksheet.md

 ### MVP/PostMVP

 #### MVP
-- Be a working, interactive, React application.

-- Include data from a third-party API.

-- Pull data into the application using an API

-- Use React Router installed using npm.

-- Have at least 6 separate components, using a readable file structure.

-- Be built using Create React App.

-- Be styled with CSS.

-- Use Flexbox or CSS Grid for layouts.

-- Use functional components and class components appropriately.

-- Be deployed via GitHub and Surge.

-- Have jokes page that generates cards pairing goats with jokes
+- Have a Jokes page that generates cards pairing goats with jokes

-- Have inspirational page that generates cards pairing goats with inspirational quotes
+- Have an Inspiration page that generates cards pairing goats with inspirational quotes

 - Have an About page that will introduce myself